arangodb/docs/3.10/analyzers.md

 [`geojson`](#geojson)                     |      –       |    –     |      –        |   –
 [`geopoint`](#geopoint)                   |      –       |    –     |      –        |   –

-Some Analyzers support features indirectly or to a limited extent, indicated by a `(Yes)` in the above table.
+Some Analyzers support capabilities indirectly or to a limited extent, indicated by a `(Yes)` in the above table.

 - The `text` Analyzer supports edge _n_-grams but not full _n_-grams.
-- The `aql` Analyzer allows you to use a query and you can thus mimic features like normalization but it is limited to what is possible with the supported AQL subset.
+- The `aql` Analyzer allows you to use a query and you can thus mimic capabilities like normalization but it is limited to what is possible with the supported AQL subset.
-- The `pipeline` and `minhash` Analyzers let you use other Analyzers and the features therefore depend on the features of these other Analyzers.
+- The `pipeline` and `minhash` Analyzers let you use other Analyzers and the capabilities therefore depend on the capabilities of these other Analyzers.

 A `–` in the above table stands for "not applicable" because the respective Analyzer does not transform input text.